 Security for Your Smartphone – Tips and Some Helpful Apps

-Our smartphones more and more turn into a virtual manifestation of our identity.
-A person can find out almost everything about you when your smartphone falls into their hands; what you have been up to this year (calendar), how many friends you have (contacts, messaging apps, social media sites), what you look like (gallery), how much money you have (online banking apps), or what you recently purchased (Amazon, eBay, other shopping apps).
+The smartphone is the virtual manifestation of your identity.
+A person can find out almost everything about you when your smartphone falls into their hands; what you have been up to this year (calendar), how many friends you have (contacts, messaging apps, social media sites), what you and your children look like (gallery), how much money you have (online banking apps), or what you recently purchased (Amazon, eBay, other shopping apps).
 Just imagine how much damage can be done when someone else came to control that information.

 1. Use Screen Lock

-Most new devices have a built-in fingerprint scanner and in some instances even a face recognition.
-These security features are the most secure and convenient ways to (un)lock your phone.
-A PIN is probably the best compromise between convenience and security.
+Newer smartphones have a fingerprint scanner, or can be unlocked using face recognition.
+These bi-directional features offer maximum convenience – your phone is quickly unlocked, but not without a factor that is uniquely yours.
+A PIN is probably the best compromise between convenience and security if your device does not have a fingerprint scanner.
 Studies suggest that most people check their phone over a hundred times a day.
 That means you are going to have to enter your PIN or password very often.
 Chances are, you will get annoyed with entering a whole password every time.
 PIN is much faster, and still way securer than using nothing at all.
 You could start off with a PIN, and maybe move up to a password, when you figure out that it works for you.